 General Furniture Stores

 Stores like these may not have quite the selection as mattress specialty stores have.
-However, there are probably more of these available, so it might be much more convenient for you, depending on where you live.
+However, there are probably more of these available, so it might be much more convenient for people, depending on where they live.
 I don’t think the sales staff will be as knowledgeable, and the sales cycle will be different from a mattress store.
 A place like Ikea is different and will have its own brand of mattresses available.

 I recommend going online for people who are willing to do some research on their own.
 The potential to get a lot of savings is much higher by going online because the business model cuts out the middleman.
-There are more options than ever now (see Saatva as an example), and if you are willing to do a little research, there are some really great options for you available online.
+There are more options than ever now (see Saatva as an example), and if people are willing to do a little research, there are some really great options for them available online.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.

 He likes things simple and take a straightforward, objective approach to his reviews.
 Joe has personally tested nearly 250 mattresses and always recommends people do their research before buying a new bed.
 He has been testing mattresses for over 5 years now, so he knows a thing or two when it comes to mattress selection.
 He has been cited as an authority in the industry by a number of large publications.

 Joe has an undergraduate degree from Wake Forest University and an MBA from Columbia University.

 - Best Mattress For Hip Pain 2020 - March 13, 2020

 - Best Pillow Top Mattress 2020 - March 5, 2020

 - Amerisleep AS3 Hybrid Mattress Review – A Great Balance Of Comfort And Support? - March 4, 2020